The Generalized Second Law implies a Quantum Singularity Theorem: Generalized Thermodynamics Theorems

-where the indicies $a$, $b$ lie on the null surface $M$ (or $N$).
+where the covariant derivatives are intrinsic to the surface $\Sigma\,\cap\,N$.
 Together with Eq. (\ref{exp}) this implies

-a total derivative.
+which is a total derivative.
 Let $M$ (or $N$) be labelled by an $r$ coordinate representing the proper distance from $g_0$, and let $d\sigma$ be the volume element on the $(D - 3)$ dimensional space of constant $r$ on $M\,\cap\,\Sigma$.
-One can now integrate $\nabla^2 f$ on a disk $D$ of radius $r = R$ in the following way:

-Now if Lemma B were false, then for any sufficiently small $R$, $\Delta \theta \le 0$ everywhere inside $D$, and $\Delta \theta < 0$ somewhere inside of $D$.
-This would imply that the left hand side of Eq. (\ref{integral}) is negative, meaning that the righthand side is also negative.
-But that would require $f < 0$ somewhere, contradicting the assumption that $N$ is nowhere inside of $M$.
-Q.E.D.
+Let us define a Green's function $G(y)$ on the ball of points $y$ with $r < R$, to be the solution to these equations: